Which is best? Wired vs Wireless Phone Charging.

 The big advantage using a cable to charge your phone or other devices is more power.
 Wireless charging currently limits the amount of power (measured in watts) it can transfer to your phone.
 This directly affects how long it takes to charge your device.
 Currently my Anker Wireless Charger Stand is limited to 7 watts.
 No matter how much power is available from my USB adapter it’s still limited to 7 watts.
 Your phone itself may also limit how fast it can charge in the wireless charge mode due to heat buildup.

 Using the Anker Elite USB charger and a cable, I can get the full 24 watts of charging power to my phone.
 That’s also enough power to charge 2 iPads at full speed.
 I can go from 20% to full charge in less than an hour.
 It also works great for a quick charge during the day when I’m getting a bit low but not out of power.
 Plug it in for 15 -20 minutes and get a nice boost of available power.
-There are still limits built into your phone on how fast it can recharged, that’s something that you can’t change.
+There are still limits built into your phone on how fast it can recharge, which is something you can’t change.

-Note: it doesn’t support Qualcomm Quick Charge, if you need that feature this isn’t the product for you.
+Note: it doesn’t support Qualcomm Quick Charge; if you need that feature this isn’t the product for you.

 The Anker Elite 24W